Electric vehicle chargers

 WSU’s Sustainability team also created a WhatsApp for the WSU EV Community to connect to each other.
 You can join here: WSU EV Community WhatsApp.
 The existing EV community has really taken to using it as many individuals work with each other to make sure they can charge their vehicles as soon as possible.

-The new EV charging stations have been installed in the following Wayne State parking areas:
+The EV charging stations are located in the following Wayne State parking areas:

 Location Vehicle Charger Location